COVID-19 and New Mexico Voices for Children

 - Read our BLOG on the U.S. Census and how the pandemic adds another barrier to a complete count here.
 (March 2020)

-- Register to receive the COVID-19 vaccine and booster when they become available here (NM Department of Health).
+- Register to receive the COVID-19 vaccine and booster here (NM Department of Health).

 - Find out why it’s still important to get your flu vaccine here (CDC) and find out where you can get your flu shot here (Boston Children’s Hospital).